-- (4) Includes purchase commitments for capital expenditures related to our capacity increase at Baxter and other purchase obligations for services at fixed minimum costs. - (5) Under our option agreement with Incline, we may acquire Incline for an amount not to exceed \$228.0 million, plus payment of an additional amount not to exceed \$57.0 million upon FDA approval of IONSYS.
-Further, we may elect to extend the second option period for two additional three-month periods upon the payment of \$2.5 million to Incline for each period.
-We are unable to estimate with certainty the timing and potential of these payments as they are dependent upon certain events and circumstances which may or may not occur.
-Therefore, we have not included these obligations in the amounts presented. - (6) Under our license agreement with BMS, we may be required to make additional future payments up to a total of \$25.0 million upon the achievement of certain levels of net sales of OFIRMEV.
+(3) Includes purchase commitments for capital expenditures and other purchase obligations for services at fixed minimum costs.

+Under our license agreement with BMS, we may be required to make additional future payments up to a total of \$25.0 million upon the achievement of certain levels of net sales of OFIRMEV.
 We are also required to pay royalties on any net sales of OFIRMEV under the agreement and are subject to annual minimum royalty obligations.
 License payments may be increased based on the timing of various milestones and the extent to which the licensed technologies are pursued for other indications.
 These milestone payments under our license agreements are not included in the table above because at this time we cannot determine when, or if, the related milestones will be achieved or the events triggering the commencement of payment obligations will occur.
-Further, our minimum royalty obligations are not included in the table as we cannot determine the extent, if any, we will be required to pay as our obligation may be offset by payments from other parties. - We also enter into unconditional purchase obligations with various vendors and suppliers of goods and services in the normal course of operations through purchase orders or other documentation, or that are undocumented except for an invoice.
+Further, our minimum royalty obligations are not included in the table as we cannot determine the extent, if any, we will be required to pay as our obligation may be offset by payments from other parties.

+We also enter into unconditional purchase obligations with various vendors and suppliers of goods and services in the normal course of operations through purchase orders or other documentation, or that are undocumented except for an invoice.
 Such unconditional purchase obligations are generally outstanding for periods less than a year and are settled by cash payments upon delivery of goods and services and are not reflected in this line item.